fabric/fabric/docs/usage/fab.rst

 .. cmdoption:: -x HOSTS, --exclude-hosts=HOSTS

-    Sets :ref:`env.exclude_hosts` to the given comma-delimited list of host strings to then keep out of the final host list.
+    Sets :ref:`env.exclude_hosts <exclude-hosts>` to the given comma-delimited list of host strings to then keep out of the final host list.

     .. versionadded:: 1.1